-If your skill set matches your passion and interest, it is great.
+If your skill set matches your passion and interest, great.
 But most people don’t find it easy to match their experience with passion.
-In such a case, it is a good idea to go with what you are good at.
+In that case, it's a good idea to go with what you are good at.

 Why?
 Because you can easily develop a proven track record.

 For example, if you are a life coach, your potential clients expect you have a successful career and relationship (aka life).
 If you haven’t achieved your personal life goals successfully, it would not just hurt your coaching business, but it makes your coaching more theoretical than practical.

 Once you are clear on what you are good at, the next step is identifying a key practical problem in that area.
 Generally, you’ll find problems of all types across all areas and niches.
 But are people willing to pay for a solution?

 You need to identify your target market and analyze it.
 Here are a few key questions you should ask yourself.

 - How big is the market?